Phineas/phin-tmp/README.md

 ## 🔭 Current

-I'm currently working on [Giggl](https://giggl.app) - we're making it super easy for anyone to collaborate or watch anything online together using the concept of virtual cloud-hosted browsers.
+I'm currently working on [Hop](https://hop.io) - we're a cloud platform focusing on supporting real-time, high-bandwidth applications.
+With Hop Ignite, you can deploy _any_ app to Hop directly from GitHub and achieve global low-latency content delivery - it's super easy, and we'll automatically handle new builds and rollouts when you push to the main branch. :)

 ## ⚡️ Experience